ArsalanSan/ansible_vector_role/README.md

 Role Name
 =========

-This role can install Vector on Centos 7
+This role can install Vector

 Role Variables
 --------------